bstollnitz/fashion-mnist/batch-endpoint/README.md

 ## Create the endpoints

-Execute the following commands, replacing `<ENDPOINT1>` and `<ENDPOINT2>` with names you choose for your endpoints.
+Execute the following commands, replacing `endpoint-batch-fashion-1` and `endpoint-batch-fashion-2` with names you choose for your endpoints.

 ```
-az ml batch-endpoint create -f batch-endpoint/cloud/endpoint-1/endpoint.yml --name <ENDPOINT1>
+az ml batch-endpoint create -f batch-endpoint/cloud/endpoint-1/endpoint.yml --name endpoint-batch-fashion-1
-az ml batch-deployment create -f batch-endpoint/cloud/endpoint-1/deployment.yml --endpoint-name <ENDPOINT1> --set-default
+az ml batch-deployment create -f batch-endpoint/cloud/endpoint-1/deployment.yml --endpoint-name endpoint-batch-fashion-1 --set-default
-az ml batch-endpoint create -f batch-endpoint/cloud/endpoint-2/endpoint.yml --name <ENDPOINT2>
+az ml batch-endpoint create -f batch-endpoint/cloud/endpoint-2/endpoint.yml --name endpoint-batch-fashion-2
-az ml batch-deployment create -f batch-endpoint/cloud/endpoint-2/deployment.yml --endpoint-name <ENDPOINT2> --set-default
+az ml batch-deployment create -f batch-endpoint/cloud/endpoint-2/deployment.yml --endpoint-name endpoint-batch-fashion-2 --set-default
 ```

 ## Invoke the endpoints

-Execute the following commands, replacing `<ENDPOINT1>` and `<ENDPOINT2>` with the names you chose for your endpoints.
+Execute the following commands, replacing `endpoint-batch-fashion-1` and `endpoint-batch-fashion-2` with the names you chose for your endpoints.

 ```
-az ml batch-endpoint invoke --name <ENDPOINT1> --input-local-path batch-endpoint/sample-request
+az ml batch-endpoint invoke --name endpoint-batch-fashion-1 --input-local-path batch-endpoint/sample-request
-az ml batch-endpoint invoke --name <ENDPOINT2> --input-local-path batch-endpoint/sample-request
+az ml batch-endpoint invoke --name endpoint-batch-fashion-2 --input-local-path batch-endpoint/sample-request
 ```

 ## Get the prediction results

 Go to the [Azure ML portal](https://ml.azure.com), click on "Endpoints", "Batch endpoints", and click on the name of the endpoint.
-Then click on "Runs", and on the top "Display name", which is the latest run.
-Once the run has completed, click on "batchscoring", "Outputs + logs", and "Show data outputs".
-Clicking on the "Access data" icon will take you to the blob storage location where the prediction results are located.
+Then click on "Runs", and on the latest run, which is displayed at the top.
+Once the run has completed, write click on the circle that says "score", and choose "Access data".
+This will take you to the blob storage location where the prediction results are located.